-Wants to Get Through as Soon as Possible-Hearings Will Begin Each Day At 10 o'Clock in the Morning.
+Wants to Get Throngh as Soon as Possible-Hearings Will Begin Each Day At 10 o'Clock in the Morning.

 (Special to the "News.")
-Washington, D. C., March 1,-At 10:30 o'clock this morning the hour fixed for the beginning of the Smoot hearing. there were just three members of the committee assembled in the committee room; they were Chairman Burrows and Senators Pettus and Dubois.
+Washington, D. C., March 1 .- At 10:30 o'clock this morning the hour fixed for the beginning of the Smoot hearing, there were just three members of the committee assembled in the committee room; they were Chairman Burrows and Senators Pettus and Dubois.
 A few moments later Senator Foraker came into the room.
 He was followed by Messrs.
 Hopkins and Bailey, and as a quorum was then present the roll was called and Chairman Burrows announced that the committee was ready to proceed.
 At one end of the room were gathered Senator Smoot, Waldemar Van Cott, his counsel, and Mr. Badger, his clerk.
-At the other end near the seat of Senator Dubois sat E. B. Critchiow and R. W. Tayler, attorneys for the protestants, and a short distance away sat former Secy.
+At the other end Badger, his cierk.
+At the Dubois sat E. near the seat of Senator Dubois sat E. B. Critchlow and R. W. Tayler, attor-neys for the protestants, and a short distance away sat former Secy.
+Car-distance away sat former Secy.
 Cardistance away sat former Secy.
-Carlisle, also retained as counsel for those who want Senator Smoot's seat declared vacant.
-On the side of the room opposite Senator Smoot were C. M. Owen and wife, Rev. Wilbur F. Crafts, who will undertake any kind of reform and Thamas P. Stevenson, representing who will undertake any kind of reform and Thomas P. Stevenson, representing the National Reform association, Miss Phoebe Cousins, Mrs. Ellis, the superintendent of the W. C. T. U., and Mrs. Tunis Hamlin, of the Association of Women's organizations were also were also organizations among the spectators.
+Car-lisle, also retained as counsel for those who want Senator Smoot's seat declar-ed vacant.
+On the side of the room opposite Senator Smoot were C. M. Owen and wife, Rev. Wilbur F. Crafts, who will undertake any kind of reform and Themes P. Stayenson, representing and Thomas P. Stevenson, representing the National Reform association.
+Miss the National Reform association.
+Also Phoebe Cousins, Mrs. Ellis, the super-intendent of the W. C. T. U., and Mrs. Tunis Hamilin, of the Association of Women's organizations were also mong the spectators.
 But there was nothing today in the way of attractions.
-Mr. Van Cott arose as soon as the committee had been polled and asked for an adjournment until tomorrow because of the absence senior counsel, A. S. Worthington.
-He explained that Mr. Worthington is engaged in several important cases which ome up in the court of appeals today.
-They cannot be postponed; he would be ready tomorrow morning or even late this afternoon, but Mr. Van Cott explained that Senator Smoot did not care

-Utah whom it is desired to put on the stand first, have not arrived, he thought would be better this time to delay the beginning of the hearing until to-morrow.
-Under the circumstances Chair-man Burrows said if no member of the committee objected he would adjourn the committee until 10 o'clock tomor-row.
-There was no objection and the hearing was postponed.
-Senator Burrows announced that it is desirable to get through as quickly as possible.
-In consequence the hear-ings will begin daily at 10 o'clock and there will be no further postponements During the discussion Senators Mcproceed without his senior counsel. ir.
-Tayler, of counsel for the protestents, then addressed the committee.
-He said that it would not be policy to postgagements of counsel, however importnt, but inasmuch as witnesses from one the hearing on account of en-

-Comas and Bailey entered the room.
+Mr. Van Cott arcse as soon as the committee had been poiled and asked for an adjournment until tomorrow because of the absence of Senator Smoot's senior counsel, A. S. Worthington.
+He explained that Mr. Worthington is en-Berry. gaged in several important cases which e up in the court of appeals today.
+They cannot be postponed; he would be ready tomorrow morning or even late this afternoon, but Mr." Van Cott exained that Senator Smoot did not care proceed without his senior counsel Tayler, of counsel for the protestants, then addressed the committee.
+He said that it would not be policy to postmy life ne the hearing on account of engagements of counsel, however importbut inasmuch as witnesses from Utah whom it is desired to put on the out. stand first, have not arrived, he thought it would be better this time to delay the beginning of the hearing until tonorrow.Under the circumstances Chairman Burrows said if no member of the committee objected he would adjourn the committee until 10 o'clock tomor-There was no objection and the hearing was postponed.
+Senator Burrows announced that it is desirable to get through as quickly is possible.
+In consequence the hearings will begin daily at 10 o'clock and there will be no further postponements.
+During the discussion Senators Mc-Comas and Bailey entered the room.
 The absentees are Depew, Clark of Arkansas and Beveridge.
-PRESIDENT SMITH ARRIVES.